Rockholes Indigenous Print and Leather cross-body bag

 All Designed By Kate bags are lovingly handmade by myself, and carefully made to last for years.
 A great detail with this bag is the leather strap can be unclipped, and the bag can become a clutch.
 Lined with vintage silk satin, it's a very stylish bag.

-XX Please note the back grey leather is now slightly different to the photo (as I use up cycled pieces).
-It's a lovely soft leather with a sparkle in it - see Rock Holes Shoulder Bag.
-XX
+XX Please note the back leather is now slightly different to the photo (as I use up cycled pieces).
+It's a lovely soft grey leather XX

 Adorned with a quality metal zipper.